zhiquan-yu/vue-stack-navigator/README.md

 ## Example

+1. Clone this repo
+2. Run `npm run build`
-Clone this repo, and open ./example/index.html in your browser
+3. Open `./example/index.html` in your browser